 Limited Tax Improvement Bonds.
-The City has \$57.425 million of outstanding limited tax improvement bonds.
-This amount does not include the 2011 Series A Bonds.
+The City has \$60.12 million of outstanding limited tax improvement bonds.
 These bonds are issued for the purpose of financing local improvement projects.
 These bonds are expected to be fully self-supporting from assessment payments received from property owners benefiting from the improvement projects.
 In addition, the City has pledged its full faith and credit to pay the bonds, and the bonds are payable from all legally available revenues, taxes and other funds of the City.